 1. Smart Play enables access to millions of videos.

-Smart Play uses proprietary, machine-learning technology to find YouTube and Vimeo videos that are appropriate for education.
+Smart Play uses proprietary, machine-learning technology to find YouTube videos that are appropriate for education.
 (These videos are also accessible if they’re embedded on other websites.)
 Smart Play identifies and opens access to millions of videos — 28 million, as of this morning.

 2. Smart Play’s database gains millions more videos each day.

 The more videos we add to Smart Play’s database, the smarter it gets at identifying appropriate content, and the faster it grows.
 Tomorrow morning, our database will have grown by about 2 million videos!

 3. There’s no need for block/allow lists or YouTube’s restricted modes.

 Until now, solutions for school YouTube use included:

 • Allowing all streaming video, leaving users open to inappropriate content and making CIPA compliance basically impossible

 • Blocking all streaming video, limiting educational opportunities

 • Allowing streaming video and building a custom list of blocked sites, which is incredibly time-consuming